dmoore5050/NSS_wordpress_theme/README.md

 #COMPLETED

+- Added Alumni section to mentors page

 - Redesign community page to use "Add person" functionality to easily add new mentors and alumni from dashboard, differentiated by tags.

+- Refactor sponsors section to allow addition of new sponsors via dashboard.

 - Send John a finalized list of companies/mentors/alumni that need permissions and/or logos. **DUSTIN -** (mentors & alumni) **BROGAN -** (companies/logos)